BsmithPortfolio/Runic-Swords/JotunnModStub/Package/README.md

 **V0.0.8**
 Hotpatch to fix some errors with 0.0.7

+**V0.0.9**
+It is now Runic blades..
+2h and dagger editions now included with configs lots of you asked for these

+**V0.1.0**
+Config sync events apply on save rather than logout/login

 These swords were meant for more "hard" servers yes the crafting reqs are alot yes they are OP no I wont turn them down

 TLDR
 Have fun destroying things with god weapons